SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 guy1.work();

 var expectedGuy1Output = \[
-'dragan is working on a simple task.',
+'Don is working on a simple task.',
-'dragan is working on a simple task.',
+'Don is working on a simple task.',
-'dragan is working on a simple task.'
+'Don is working on a simple task.'
 \];

 compareArrays(expectedGuy1Output, log, "Junior's work wasn't logged.");